-In February 2022, KREF financed a pool of loan participations from its existing multifamily loan portfolio through a managed CLO ("KREF 2022-FL3").
-KREF 2022-FL3 provides KREF with match-term financing on a non-mark-to-market and non-recourse basis and had a two-year reinvestment feature.
+In February February 2022, KREF financed a pool of loan participations from its existing multifamily loan portfolio through a managed CLO ("KREF 2022-FL3").
+KREF 2022-FL3 provides KREF with match-term financing on a non-mark-to-market and non-recourse basis and had a two-year reinvestment feature. feature that allowed principal proceeds of the collateral assets to be reinvested in qualifying replacement assets, subject to the satisfaction of certain conditions set forth in the indenture.